Medford Lakes, New Jersey: History

-Since 1931, a Canoe Carnival has been held during the first week of every August on Lower Aetna Lake.
-Elaborate floats, built with a maximum of two canoes, are paddled by crowds gathered along the lake.
-A winner is then named, along with a king, queen, and court.
+Medford Lakes was officially incorporated as a borough on May 17, 1939, from portions of Medford Township.
+Since incorporation, the borough has worked to maintain the community's unique log cabin character, even as it has expanded and modernized.

+Throughout the second half of the 20th century, Medford Lakes' population surged, transitioning from a summer resort to a year-round residential community.

+On July 12, 2004, the borough suffered substantial damage due to flooding, caused by 7.26 inches of rainfall over 14 hours.
+This led to the breaking of several dams, including the Quogue Dam and the Lower and Upper Aetna Lake Dams, causing water levels to rise beyond 500-year flood elevations on portions of Ballinger Run.

+Since 1931, the Canoe Carnival, an event featuring hand-crafted floats each supported by a maximum of two canoes, has taken place on Lower Aetna Lake during the first week of August.
+Spectators gather along the lake to view the event, after which a winner, as well as a king, queen, and court, are announced.

 Geography

 According to the U.S. Census Bureau, the borough had a total area of 1.293 square miles (3.348 km2), including 1.162 square miles (3.008 km2) of which is land and 0.131 square miles (0.340 km2) of which is water (10.15%).
 The borough is an independent municipality surrounded entirely by Medford Township, making it part one of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.

 Medford Lakes is one of 56 South Jersey municipalities that are included within the New Jersey Pinelands National Reserve, a protected natural area of unique ecology covering 1100000 acre, that has been classified as a United States Biosphere Reserve and established by Congress in 1978 as the nation's first National Reserve.
 All of the borough is included in the state-designated Pinelands Area, which includes portions of Burlington County, along with areas in Atlantic, Camden, Cape May, Cumberland, Gloucester and Ocean counties.